 Component 1 - Question Paper.
 You will demonstrate your conceptual knowledge and understanding of music by responding to music excerpts and an associated range of questions in sophisticated and challenging musical contexts.

-Component 4 - Performance Instrument 2 option (course code C850 77).
+Component 3 - Performance Instrument 2.
 You will perform on a contrasting instrument (or voice) to that of Component 3.

 The question paper will be set and externally marked by the Scottish Qualifications Authority (SQA).

-Performance components 3 and 4 will be assessed by a visiting SQA Assessor.
+Performance components 2 and 3 will be assessed by a visiting SQA Assessor.

 The grade awarded is based on the total marks achieved across course assessment.